xryanglab/RiboCode/README.rst

    Bowtie program http://bowtie-bio.sourceforge.net/index.shtml

-   rRNA sequences: We provided a :emphasis:`rRNA.fa` file in data folder of this package.
+   rRNA sequences: We provided a `rRNA.fa`_ file in data folder of this package.

    Example: